tchai17/currency-converter/README.md

-This repository contains the files needed to run Currency Converter application as a requirement of OOD-3 Assessment.
+This repository contains the files needed to run Currency Converter application.

 To run the application, run the Runner.java file.